The Jewish Revolt

 The year AD 69 was to become notorious as being the year of the four emperors.
 Galba and Otho came and went, but then Vitellius was proclaimed as emperor by the armies in Germany.
 But the armies in the east wanted to have their man as emperor and their choice fell on Vespasian.
 But was Vespasian really suitable?
-In rank he was only an equestrian, not even a senator.
+In rank he began as only an equestrian, not even a senator.
 A good soldier yes: but an emperor?
 This was solved by a grand battle when the forces of Vitellius were defeated and the armies of the east won out, and Vespasian was confirmed as emperor and hurried to Rome, leaving his son, the future emperor Titus in command in Judea.
 The situation was chaotic but it soon became clear that from the prestige point of view, the re-conquest of Judea would make or break the new emperor.
 Fortunately for the Romans, Titus was an extremely competent general.
 The war was long and fierce as recorded in great detail by Josephus.

 Josephus was a Jew who first went to Rome as an ambassador, but when the war broke out he hurried back to Judea to take his place in the Jewish army.
 However he was a useless soldier and was soon captured by the Romans.
 He realised that the Romans were going to win so he went over to the Roman side and attempted to reconcile the two parties.
 But if a poor soldier, Josephus was an excellent writer and a good historian, and his account of the Jewish war provides a remarkable story.